60-Second Civics: Episode 4285, The Forten Sisters: Women's History Month, Part 15

-Category: Civics Hits: 4Margaretta, Harriet, and Sarah Forten were three powerful African American campaigners for the abolition and women's rights movements.
+Category: Civics Hits: 5Margaretta, Harriet, and Sarah Forten were three powerful African American campaigners for the abolition and women's rights movements.
 Harriet and Sarah married members of another prominent abolitionist family, the Purvises.
 Harriet and her husband Robert were involved in the Underground Railroad, and their home served as a refuge for people who had escaped slavery and as a meeting place for abolitionists.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4285.mp3